-Element of 2019 Compensation Description and Link to Key Priorities NEOs' (excluding CEO) Average % of Total Target Compensation CEO's % of Total Target Compensation Salary Only element of total direct compensation that is not at long-term performance.
-The Committee determines salaries after consideration of a including comparative data from our peer group (described). nultiple factors, 37% 21% AIP Target amount is informed by comparator groups, including peer group, and other factors further noted below.
-Funding is linked to key priorities of the Company in Financial Performance Strategic and 17% 9% 13% 7% All components, as well as individual payouts, are capped at a maximum of 150%.
-Individual performance serves as a modifier to the Operational Objectives Managing Risk and Ensuring Compliance 9% 7% LTI Awards ^(a) including peer group, and other factors further noted below.
-50% of award is in form of Restricted Stock Units Time-vested Units 13% 26% (RSUs) that vest annually over three years in equal tranches.
-50% of award is in form of Performance-Restricted Stock Units (PRSUs) that cliff vest at end of three years provided minimum TSR level has been achieved.
-Units Earned Based on Total Shareholder Return or Share Price 15% 26% Total ^(b) 100% 100%
+Element of 2019 Compensation Description and Link to Key Priorities NEOs' (excluding CEO) Average % of Total Target Compensation CEO's % of Total Target Compensation Salary Only element of total direct compensation that is not at risk based of long-term performance.
+The Committee determines salaries after consideration of multiple fact including comparative data from our peer group (described below).
+37% 21% AIP • Target amount is informed by comparator groups, Financial Perincluding peer group, and other factors further noted below. erformance 17% 13% Funding is linked to key priorities of the Company in three areas (shown right).
+All components, as well as individual payouts, are capped at a maximum of 150%.
+Objectives 9% 7% • Individual performance serves as a modifier to the Managing F corporate and business unit scorecard performance level (the Individual Performance Multiplier).
+Risk and compliance 9% 7% LTI Awards ^(a) Target amount is informed by comparator groups, Time-vested including peer group, and other factors further noted below.
+50% of award is in form of Restricted Stock Units l Units 13% 26% (RSUs) that vest annually over three years in equal tranches.
+50% of award is in form of Performance-Restricted Stock Units (PRSUs) that cliff vest at end of three years provided minimum TSR level has been achieved. holder 15% 26% Total ^(b) 100% 100%

-- (a) Not included are one-time transitional PRSU awards granted to Messrs.
+(a) Not included are one-time transitional PRSU awards granted to Messrs.
 Messina and Anderson, which were awarded based on the decision to reduce 2018 bonus payments and not as part of regular annual target compensation.
 Ms. Campbell's LTI Awards were granted 50% as time-vested awards (RSUs and stock options) vesting in equal installments over three years, and 50% as PRSUs vesting in equal installments over four years if stock price doubles from grant date.
-Refer to "2019 Long-Term Incentive (LTI) Awards" below for further details. - (b) Other compensation that is available to all of our employees includes medical, dental and life insurance programs.
+Refer to "2019 Long-Term Incentive (LTI) Awards" below for further details.

+(b) Other compensation that is available to all of our employees includes medical, dental and life insurance programs.
 401(k) matching contributions account for less than 0.1% of our NEOs' compensation.